UCSB-CS-Graduate-Representatives/UCSB-CS-Graduate-Representatives.github.io/elections/index.md

 Cauchy Lee Li
 ---
 Hi I'm a first year Ph.D. student with a focus on deep learning and natural language processing.
 I've been in and around the tech scene for a couple of years, either as software engineer or more research oriented role, and I do feel a need to bring back my experience to the need of the department, to provide that extra piece of sensitivity to the wisdom of the whole team.
-Feel free to check on https://www.cs.ucsb.edu/~klee/ for a detailed bio and more updates!an Li is a Ph.D. student working in the area of with a focus on deep learning and natural language processing, after some previous years at Zenefits, Facebook, Microsoft Research, Google, University of British Columbia, Tsinghua University.
-His advisor is Professor Xifeng Yan.
+Feel free to check on https://www.cs.ucsb.edu/~klee/ for a detailed bio and more updates!

 Haleigh Wright
 ---